 Before or once you receive the final notice from IRS that they will levy your social security benefits, act fast to stop the levies from being imposed on your social security income.
-Some of the available tax relief options include:
+Some of the available IRS Fresh Start Program tax relief settlement options include:

 - Pay Your Full Tax Debt: You can use your savings or liquidate assets and pay off your full tax debt in a single payment.

 - Get on an IRS Payment Plan (Installment Agreement): Arrange a payment plan with the IRS that allows you to pay off your tax debt in smaller monthly payments over time (usually 72 or 84 months).

 - Submit an Offer in Compromise (OIC): Submit an offer to the IRS to settle your tax debt for less than the full amount and stop the levy of your social security benefits.
 The IRS can approve your Offer in Compromise if the settlement amount offered is the most the agency can expect to collect.